snowplow/documentation/docs/account-management/managing-users/adding-removing/index.md

 ---
 title: "Adding and removing users in Console"
 date: "2020-02-15"
-sidebar_label: "Adding and removing users"
+sidebar_label: "Add and remove users"
-sidebar_position: 30
+sidebar_position: 1
 ---

 There are two ways to add and remove users in console; directly managed in console, or managed through your SSO provider.